Etruscan language: Borrowings from and to Etruscan

 Only a few hundred words of the Etruscan vocabulary are understood with some certainty.
 The exact count depends on whether the different forms and the expressions are included.
 Below is a table of some of the words grouped by topic.

 Some words with corresponding Latin or other Indo-European forms are likely loanwords to or from Etruscan.
 For example, neftś 'nephew', is probably from Latin (Latin nepōs, nepōtis; this is a cognate of German Neffe, Old Norse nefi).
-A number of words and names for which Etruscan origin has been proposed survive in Latin.
+A number of words and names proposed to be of Etruscan origin survived in Latin.

-The word pera 'house' is a false cognate to the Coptic per 'house'.

 In addition to words believed to have been borrowed into Etruscan from Indo-European or elsewhere, there is a corpus of words such as familia which seem to have been borrowed into Latin from the older Etruscan civilization as a superstrate influence.
 Some of these words still have widespread currency in English and Latin-influenced languages.
 Other words believed to have a possible Etruscan origin include: